Benlau93/trading-dashboard/README.md

 ## Analysis
 Open and closed positions are then analysed separately.

 ### Open Positions (Portfolio)
-For positions within the current portfolio, updated prices will be retrieved from yahoo finance API to compute:
+For positions within the current active portfolio, updated prices will be retrieved from yahoo finance API to compute:
 1. Portfolio Value
 2. Profit/Loss (P/L)